-The COVID-19 crisis as well as the economic crisis have the potential to fundamentally shift priorities for development partners, funders, and countries.
-SEforALL is surging efforts on new priorities and responding to high-level requests, particularly on Powering Healthcare, and identifying strategies for building greater synergies between SDG7 (Sustainable Development Goal 7 on Clean Energy) and the health and economic crises.
-Operationally, SEforALL was well placed to work from home, having already adopted cloud-based software solutions and providing all staff with laptops and mobile phones.
+The COVID-19 crisis as well as the economic crisis continued to fundamentally shift priorities for development partners, funders, and countries throughout 2021 and going into 2022.
+SEforALL surged its efforts on new priorities and responding to high-level requests, particularly on Powering Healthcare, and identifying strategies for building greater synergies between SDG7 (Sustainable Development Goal 7 on Clean Energy) and the health and economic crises.
+Operationally, SEforALL was well placed to have its staff continue to work from home, having already adopted cloud-based software solutions and providing all staff with laptops and mobile phones.